erinsiodmak/GitPractice/gitcheat.md

-git config --global user.name "[name]" (how to configure your machine with git) git config --global user.email "[email address]" (same as above but for email) git config --list (lists status of git connection/account) git init git remote add origin [URL of your remote repo] git remote -v git status git log git add . git commit -m "[clear message describing the changes you made]"
+git config --global user.name "[name]" (how to configure your machine with git) git config --global user.email "[email address]" (same as above but for email) git config --list (lists status of git connection/account) git init (still not sure... initializes git in a specific location on the local drive?) git remote add origin [URL of your remote repository, ie on github] git remote -v git status (tells status of files or repositories being staged or committed) git log git add . git commit -m "[clear message describing the changes you made]"